stubailo/relay-runtime-query/README.md

 ## Caveats

+At this stage, the package is more of a proof of concept, but I expect it will greatly help me with my exploration of Relay.
+Perhaps it will help you too, and perhaps you can help me improve the implementation!

-1. This should only be used in development, since it will no doubt slow down your application.
+1. This should only be used in development and testing, since it will no doubt slow down your application.
+I'd suggest using the actual `babel-relay-plugin` when deploying a real app to production.
 2. Sane error handling has not yet been implemented.
 It should be pretty simple to add nice error support for schema validation, so you still get many of the benefits of pre-compiling your schema.